Landing with the Score: Riemannian Optimization through Denoising: Numerical Experiments and Applications

 on a finite time horizon $N_h$ with state $x_k \in \b{R}^{n_x}$, input $u_k \in \b{R}^{n_u}$, output $y_k \in \b{R}^{n_y}$ and a fixed initial state $x_0 = 0 \in \b{R}^{n_x}$.
 The task is to find inputs $\bs{u} = (u_0,\ldots, u_{N_h-1})$ such that the corresponding outputs $\bs{y} = (y_0,\ldots,y_{N_h})$ closely track a prespecified reference trajectory $\bs{r} = (r_0,\ldots,r_{N_h})$ by solving the optimal control problem

 with tracking objective

 for positive-definite weight matrices $R \in \b{S}^{n_u \times n_u}$ and $Q \in \b{S}^{n_y \times n_y}$ and feasible input-output set

-Under certain smoothness assumptions on the dynamics $\bs{f}$ and $\bs{g}$ the set $\c{M}_{\operatorname{IO}}$ is a (non-compact) embedded smooth submanifold of $(\b{R}^{n_u})^{N_{h}} \times (\b{R}^{n_y})^{N_{h}+1}$.
+Under smoothness assumptions on the dynamics $\bs{f}$ and $\bs{g}$, the set $\c{M}_{\operatorname{IO}}$, being a graph of a smooth map, is a (non-compact) embedded smooth submanifold of $(\b{R}^{n_u})^{N_{h}} \times (\b{R}^{n_y})^{N_{h}+1}$.
 The problem (\ref{eq:referenceTrackingObjective}) is ubiquitous in receding horizon control applications such as model predictive control (MPC) and used for e.g. autonomous driving \cite{vu2021model}, motion planning \cite{cohen2020finite}, optimizing HVAC system energy efficiency \cite{serale2018model} and inventory control \cite{kostic2009inventory}.
 In many of these applications the dynamics (\ref{eq:systemDynamics}) governing the system are \emph{not known} explicitly.
 Instead, in data-driven control \cite{dorfler2023data1,dorfler2023data2,markovsky2023data} one assumes that (\ref{eq:systemDynamics}) is given \emph{implicitly} by a finite number of measured input-output trajectories